Mirror symmetry for extended affine Weyl groups: Introduction

-\cref{thm:main_0} is proved in two main steps.
-We first associate to $\cM^{\rm DZ}_{\RR}$ a family of spectral curves (a subvariety of a Hurwitz space) given by the characteristic equation for a pencil of group elements $\mathsf{g}(\lambda) \in \cG:= \exp\mathfrak{g}$ in the irreducible representation $\rho_\omega$.
-The construction of the family hinges on determining all character relations of the form $\chi_{\wedge^k \rho_{\omega}} =\mathfrak{p}^\omega_k(\chi_{\rho_{1}},\dots, \chi_{\rho_{l_{\RR}}})$ in the Weyl character ring of $\cG$, where $\rho_i$ is the $i^{\rm th}$ fundamental representation of $\cG$, and $l_\RR$ is the rank of $\RR$.
-Different choices of $\omega$ induce different families of spectral curves, and therefore different embeddings $\iota_{\omega}:\cM^{\rm DZ}_{\RR}\hookrightarrow \HH_{g_{\omega}, \mathrm{m}_\omega}$ inside a parent Hurwitz space.
 Our construction is motivated by a conjectural relation of the almost-dual Frobenius manifold \cite{MR2070050} for $\RR$ of type ADE with the orbifold quantum co-homology of the associated simple surface singularity, as proposed in \cite{Brini:2013zsa, Brini:2017gfi}, which is in turn described by a degeneration of a family of spectral curves for the relativistic Toda chain associated to (a co-extension of) the corresponding affine Poisson--Lie group of type ADE \cite{Fock:2014ifa,Williams:2012fz}.
-The one-parameter family of group elements $g(\lambda)$ in our construction is given by the Lax operator for relativistic Toda, where $\lambda$ is the spectral parameter, and the relation to the associated Dubrovin--Zhang Frobenius manifold of type ADE is suggested by analogous results for the simple Lie algebra case due to Lerche--Warner, Ito--Yang, and Dubrovin \cite{Lerche:1996an,Ito:1997ur,MR2070050}, and then generalising to all Dynkin types.
+The one-parameter family of group elements $\mathsf{g}(\lambda)$ in our construction is given by the Lax operator for the chain, where $\lambda$ is the spectral parameter: the relation to the associated Dubrovin--Zhang Frobenius manifold of type ADE is suggested by analogous results for the simple Lie algebra case due to Lerche--Warner, Ito--Yang, and Dubrovin \cite{Lerche:1996an,Ito:1997ur,MR2070050}.